amosdevstudio/bpe.cpp/README.md

 # bpe.cpp

-A simple and ⚡BLAZINGLY FAST⚡ Byte Pair Encoder written in c++ with easy to use python bindings.
+A simple, multithreaded and ⚡BLAZINGLY FAST⚡ Byte Pair Encoder written in c++ with easy to use python bindings.

 ### Pre-trained tokenizers: